Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 The same goes for the heightmap and grass maps, however at time of writing, there are several issues with editing it in game:

 - Normals of the terrain don't automatically update, you have to calculate them yourself by also modifying the normalmap.
 This is a bit tedious and expensive, however it may be improved in the future.
 Alternatively you could compute them in shader, but it makes rendering a bit more expensive.
-- The collider won't update either, for the same reason mentionned in the [section about collisions in the editor](#Collisions).
+- The collider won't update either, for the same reason mentioned in the [section about collisions in the editor](#Collisions).
 You can force it to update by calling `update_collider()` but it can cause a hiccup.

 ### Procedural generation